mousepawmedia/devdocs/network/source/tools/cpp.rst

 Our build systems all use the ``cc`` and ``c++`` commands for compiling, so whatever you select for the compiler will be used.

-..
-WARNING:: If you use any drivers that require recompiling when you update
+..  warning:: If you use any drivers that require recompiling when you update
     the kernel, you will need to switch back to GCC before running updates!
     ``sudo update-alternatives --config cc`` and
     ``sudo update-alternatives --config c++``.
 Just be sure to switch to